NicolaFerracin/javascript30/README.md

 Sticky navigator that starts at the bottom of the header and becomes sticky after scrolling, with Logo slide-in animation.

 ---

+# Day 26 - Follow along dropdown
+Navigator with dropdowns with smooth onhover animation, moving from one to the other.

+---